barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 * In _thirty-seconds_, the tick value is ```30``` using ```0.9375 / ( 1 / 32) = 30```, or
 * In _sixty-fourths_, the tick value is ```60``` using ```0.9375 / ( 1 / 64) = 60```, etc.

-Using this equation, here is an abbreviated table showing derivation ticks for _thirty-seconds_ and _sixty-fourths_:
+Using this equation, here are (abbreviated) tables showing derivation ticks in _thirty-seconds_ and _sixty-fourths_:

 #### Tick Notation in Thirty-Seconds